Currently Accepting . . .

 the state in which you wish to work.

-If you have any questions or issues related to Ball State and state authorization, we encourage you to let us know first by contacting email@example.com.
+If you have any questions or issues related to Ball State and state authorization, we encourage you to and review our complaint resolution policy and contact us at firstname.lastname@example.org.
 We will make sure the person who can best help you will contact you within one business day.

 800-382-8540 and 765-289-1241